Sweden to Portugal (Mostly) by Train

 My Plan For Managing The Travel

-With few exceptions, we planned the stops such that we would travel 1-4 hours between destinations.
+With a few exceptions, we planned the stops so that we would travel 1-4 hours between destinations.
 Whenever possible I booked trains in the late morning or early afternoon.
 This allowed us to avoid early wake-ups on departure and also helped avoid the scenario whereby we arrived in a city too early to check in to the hotel.
 Although it was not possible to eliminate these situations, we minimized them.
 Almost all of the hotels we stayed in were within walking distance from the train or bus station.

 Embrace Public Transportation